livekit/components-js/.changeset/olive-jokes-shave.md

 "@livekit/components-core": patch
 ---

-fix(core): keep the cached text stream observable across a room disconnect
+fix(core): key the text stream observable cache on the room instance so it survives a disconnect